Chapter 5: the swapchain

 - A 2025 presentation about swapchains by Darius Bozek (video version).

-- A sample by Khronos that shows best practices in handling present resources and swapchain recration.
+- A sample by Khronos that shows best practices in handling present resources and swapchain recreation.